Submitty/SysadminTools/preferred_name_logging/readme.md

 * `log_file_retention`
-  A whole number representing how many days of preferred name change logs to keep.  *This does not affect the lifetime cycle of postgresql's logs* Default setting is 7.
+  A whole number representing how many days of preferred name change logs to keep.  *This does not affect postgresql's logs.*  Default setting is 7.

   Example json:
 ```json